Robert-Hughes/SanctuaryPlayer/README.md

 but migrated as Cloud Run seems to result in lower usage of resources - see https://dev.to/pcraig3/cloud-run-vs-app-engine-a-head-to-head-comparison-using-facts-and-science-1225.

-This is currently hosted on https://youtubenospoilers.robdh.uk/

 Google Cloud Run deploy command:

-(Run from this folder) E:\Programming\google-cloud-sdk\bin\gcloud.ps1 --project youtubenospoilers run deploy youtubenospoilers --source . --region europe-west1 --allow-unauthenticated
+(Run from this folder) E:\Programming\google-cloud-sdk\bin\gcloud.ps1 --project sanctuary-player run deploy sanctuary-player --source . --region europe-west1 --allow-unauthenticated

 Note we are using europe-west1 (Belgium) as it supports simpler custom domains, and is lower CO2 than the London region.